DTC Returns & Exchanges: Your P&L Gold Mine

 If the customer returns one product (which we often cannot resell without a lot of additional cost) and then we ship the customer another product, the new gross margin is now $25.

 Yep.
 You read that right.
 In this scenario, our gross margin has been cut in half and with the additional cost to get the order (plus our general overhead), it’s very likely that we are now losing money on this deal.

-Here’s why that matters: if your return or exchange rates are more than 5% that’s a huge sunk cost for your business.
+Here’s why that matters: if your DTC Returns or Exchange rates are more than 5%, that’s a huge sunk cost for your business.
 You need to take a closer look at the data to get at the underlying causes, which may include the following:

 - Sizing: high rates of returns and exchanges can indicate that you are not doing a good job of explaining how your sizing runs on your website.
 This is a very common reason for returns in the online space for apparel companies.

 To help address this issue, you can generate a Sankey chart (see example below) that shows you what people ordered and what they exchanged for.

 Most times, we see straight lines which indicates that customers are exchanging for the same product, and often times, a larger size.